 How Balloon Sinuplasty Works

 Similar to how angioplasty uses balloons to open blocked arteries in the heart, Balloon Sinuplasty uses a system of FDA-approved, catheter-based instruments and balloons to open clogged and inflamed sinuses.
 A small balloon is slowly inflated, which gently widens and restructures the walls of the sinus passage without cutting and with minimal bleeding, helping to drain mucus from the blocked sinus and restore normal mucus flow.
 The balloon is then removed, leaving the sinuses open.

 Balloon Sinuplasty, an insurance covered procedure, opens the blocked sinuses yet preserves the natural lining of the sinuses.
 The procedure is a safe and effective treatment for chronic sinusitis and is less invasive than traditional sinus surgery.
 It has very high levels of success and allows most patients to return to normal activities far more quickly!

-Take a look at the graphic below to see how a blocked left frontal (forehead) sinus is opened in a Balloon Sinuplasty procedure.
+The graphic below illustrates how a blocked left frontal (forehead) sinus is opened in a Balloon Sinuplasty procedure.

-If you have a minute, our Balloon Sinuplasty video goes on to further explain the procedure.
+A visual explanation of the Balloon Sinuplasty procedure.
 It visually illustrates your sinuses, explains the difference between acute and chronic sinusitis, and depicts, with movement, how Balloon Sinuplasty effectively relieves chronic sinusitis.
 It’s worth watching!

 Now that you know what Balloon Sinuplasty is and how this minimally invasive, in-office procedure is performed, watch one of our patients describe “the easiest procedure she’s ever had done in her life” and the results she experienced afterward.
 She is describing symptoms that most chronic sinusitis suffers have: chronic headaches, fatigue, ear pain, jaw pain, and difficulty sleeping at night.
 Dr. Todd Morehouse, D.O., medical director of our Balloon Sinuplasty Center, performed the procedure.
 Read Full Balloon Sinuplasty Video Transcript